 - Foster Swift attorneys to speak at Michigan Township Association Annual Conference, January 23, 2017

 - 29 Foster Swift Attorneys Selected to 2016 Michigan Super Lawyers and Michigan Rising Stars Lists, September 2, 2016

-- Property Tax Exemptions: What Every Assesor Needs to Know Webinar, September 20, 2017
+- WEBINAR: Property Tax Exemptions: What Every Assessor Needs to Know Webinar, September 20, 2017

 - Federal Bar Association's Bankruptcy Seminar, July 29, 2017

-- Social Media Use by School Employees: From Worst Case Scenarios to Best Practices, April 26, 2017
+- WEBINAR: Social Media Use by School Employees-From Worst Case Scenarios to Best Practices, April 26, 2017

 - Panel Discussion: Medical Marihuana, Michigan Township Association Annual Conference & Expo, April 11, 2017